 As Hegazy spoke on Sunday, the pound reached a new low, trading at 6.45 to the dollar.
 It has lost more than 4 percent of its value against the dollar since the central bank brought in a new system of currency auctions on Dec.
-30 to preserve the country's dwindling foreign reserves.
+30 in an effort to preserve the country’s dwindling foreign reserves.

 Importers have warned that the weakening currency and uncertainty about how low it will go could lead to sharp rises in the prices of imports including food.

 Hegazy, who replaces Mumtaaz Al-Saeed, a career bureaucrat, teaches economics at Alexandria University.
 In 1985, he earned a doctorate from the University of Connecticut, according to a biography provided by Alexandria University.
-It listed two dozen papers on Islamic economics that he had written or reviewed.
+It listed two dozen papers on Islamic economics which he had written or reviewed.

 Religious strictures on charging interest on loans creates particular economic conditions for Muslim businesses.